Graduate Certificate in Primary Care Nursing

 CAN I TAKE TIME OFF FROM MY SUBJECT?

 Yes, you can apply for leave of absence (LOA) for up to 12 months.

 Before you apply

 - Check the degree website.

-- Official copy of current National Division 1 registration
+- Provide evidence of current National Division 1 registration

-- Official copy of your academic transcript(s) showing subjects and results
+- Provide a copy of your academic transcript(s) showing subjects and results

-- Document showing evidence of at least one year professional experience in a clinical setting.
-This should take the form of a letter of reference or an employment contract and should show the hours completed.
-The provision of Curriculum Vitae is not a sufficient evidence of professional experience.
+- Provide documented evidence of at least one-year of professional experience in a clinical setting.
+This should take the form of a letter of reference from a current employer that confirms your experience or a HR statement that shows the hours completed.
+The provision of a Curriculum Vitae is not considered sufficient evidence of professional experience.

-- If applying under a different name than that on the documents, you must supply an official copy of name change documentation (eg marriage certificate)
+- If applying under a different name than noted on the documents, you must supply an official copy of name change documentation (e.g., marriage certificate)